 - Step 1 Fill in the Units Sold for your product categories, based on your Sales Forecast Worksheet. - Step 2 Fill in your Cost per Unit for each category.
 You are making some assumptions here.
 What are they and how much risk is involved?
 (Use the worksheet to list your assumptions.) - Step 3 Calculate the Total Cost for each of the categories.
-Multiply Units Sold by Cost per Unit. - Step 4 Calculate the Total Product Cost for each month.
-Add down the columns. - Step 5 Calculate the Yearly Total for each product.
+Multiply Units Sold by Cost per Unit. - Step 4 Calculate the total Cost of Product Units Sold for each month.
+Add down the columns. - Step 5 Calculate the Yearly Total of Units Sold for each product.
 Add across the row. - Step 6 Check for accuracy.
-The 12 monthly totals added across for Total Product Cost should match the Yearly Total column added down.
+The 12 monthly totals added across for All Products Total Cost should match the Yearly Total column added down.

 If you have an existing business, you may be able to use your historic information to determine the relationship between last year's sales and cost of product units sold by looking at the Cost of Goods Sold entry on your income statement.
-Again, this represents your beginning inventory plus your purchases during the year (including related costs like freight), minus your ending inventory.
+From an accounting perspective, this represents your beginning inventory plus your purchases during the year (including related costs like freight), minus your ending inventory.
 The result is the cost of the inventory you actually sold.